The Co-operative Pension Scheme (Pace)

 We use your information for the following purposes:

-- communicating with you in relation to Pace, including any changes to your benefits and contributions and providing you with a copy of our pensioner magazine Evergreen (or its replacement) from time to time;
+a) communicating with you in relation to Pace, including any changes to your benefits and contributions and working with the Co-op to provide you with a copy of the Co-op’s pensioner magazine Evergreen (or its replacement from time to time);

-- insuring your Pace benefits with one or more insurance companies;
+• sharing data with a view to insuring your Pace benefits with one or more insurance companies and entering into insurance contracts;

 Our use of your information as described above is permitted by applicable data protection law because it is:

-- when we make the disclosures to a sponsoring employer (i.e. an employer with responsibilities for meeting the liabilities of Pace – this is typically a company that is part of The Co-operative Group or is a former member of The Co-operative Group) for the audit and corporate transaction purposes referred to below, necessary for that sponsoring employer’s legitimate interests in meeting regulatory responsibilities and conducting proper operational management;
+(ii) when we make the disclosures to a sponsoring employer (i.e. an employer with responsibilities for meeting the liabilities of Pace – for the Bank Section, this is typically the Co-operative Bank plc, or, in certain circumstances where the rules require it, a member of the Co-operative Group) for the audit and corporate transaction purposes referred to below, necessary for that sponsoring employer’s legitimate interests in meeting regulatory responsibilities and conducting proper operational management;

-- necessary for making a determination in connection with eligibility for, or benefits payable under, Pace (where authorised under local or EU law);
+• necessary for making a determination in connection with eligibility for, or benefits payable under, Pace (where authorised under law);

-- used with your consent which we obtain from you from time to time, such as when you ask us to make disclosures or allocate benefits or where the Pace rules require you to provide information which we cannot otherwise use without your consent.
+(vi) used with your consent which we obtain from you from time to time, such as when you ask us to make disclosures or allocate benefits or where the Pace rules require you to provide information which we cannot otherwise use without your consent – you may withdraw your consent and this may limit the benefits that you are able to receive.

 Where the personal data we collect from you is needed to meet our legal or regulatory obligations or to pay benefits to you or your nominated beneficiaries, if we cannot collect this personal data we may be unable to record or pay your or your beneficiaries’ benefits.